 Asaba, E., Josephsson, S. & Jonsson, H. (2017).
 Vedenskabsteoretisk, filosofisk og teoretisk grundlag for aktivitetsvedenskaben.
 In Kristensen, H.K., Back Schou, A. & Mærsk (Eds.): Nordisk aktivitetsvidenskab.København: Munksgaard.

-Asaba, E., Patomella, A-H., Guidetti, S., Kottorp, A., & Tham, K. (In press).
+Asaba, E., Patomella, A-H., Guidetti, S., Kottorp, A., & Tham, K. (2018).
 Att främja hälsa och förebygga ohälsa genom engagerande aktiviteter: Ett exempel från prevention av stroke.
 In U. Kroksmark (Ed.): Hälsa och Aktivitet i Vardagen - ur ett arbetsterapeutiskt perspektiv.
 Sveriges Arbetsterapeuter.

 I am course leader for the doctoral course in observation and visual methods (Course Info).
 I also serve as supervisor for students at the masters and doctoral levels.
 As a guest professor at Tokyo Metropolitan University (Japan), I teach qualitative and visual methods.

 I aspire to create an environment where learning is the anticipated outcome rather than a specific product.
 I contend that the most sustainable learning happens when it is born from the wishes of the learner, and is both internally and externally rewarded through an increased understanding of a given phenomena or topic.